K - Type of keysV - Type of values@InterfaceStability.Unstable

 KeyValueIterator<Windowed<String>, Long> iterator = sessionStore.fetch(key); // key must be local (application state is shared over all running Kafka Streams instances)

-For non-local keys, a custom RPC mechanism must be implemented using KafkaStreams.allMetadata()
+For non-local keys, a custom RPC mechanism must be implemented using KafkaStreams.allMetadata() to

-query the value of the key on a parallel running instance of your Kafka Streams application.sessionWindows
+query the value of the key on a parallel running instance of your Kafka Streams application.sessionWindows - the specification of the aggregation SessionWindowsstoreSupplier - user defined state store supplierKTable that contains "update" records with unmodified keys and Long values

 that represent the latest (rolling) count (i.e., number of records) for each key within a windowKTable<K,V> reduce(Reducer<V> reducer, String storeName)

-key or value are ignored.
+null key or value are ignored.

 Combining implies that the type of the aggregate result is the same as the type of the input value

-(c.f. aggregate(Initializer, Aggregator, Serde, String)
+(c.f. aggregate(Initializer, Aggregator, Serde, String)).

-The result is written into a local KeyValueStore
+The result is written into a local KeyValueStore (which is basically an ever-updating materialized view)

-that can be queried using the provided storeName
+that can be queried using the provided storeName.

-Furthermore, updates to the store are sent downstream into a KTable
+Furthermore, updates to the store are sent downstream into a KTable changelog stream.

-is applied for each input record and computes a new aggregate using the current
+The specified Reducer is applied for each input record and computes a new aggregate using the current

 aggregate and the record's value.

-is not applied and the new aggregate will be the record's
+If there is no current aggregate the Reducer is not applied and the new aggregate will be the record's

 value as-is.

-can be used to compute aggregate functions like sum, min, or max.
+Thus, reduce(Reducer, String) can be used to compute aggregate functions like sum, min, or max.

 Not all updates might get sent downstream, as an internal cache is used to deduplicate consecutive updates to